alexrub84/ElasticBeanStalk-Wordpress/README.md

 19. Welcome on your Wordpress Web Page configuration
 ![Schermata da 2023-01-31 12-20-24](https://user-images.githubusercontent.com/123361990/215746515-e0ae53c7-05a1-4238-abab-8812143f1bb3.png)

-20. Put here all information that you have save , complete a installation -Db Name : ebdb ;
+20. Put here all information that you have saved , complete a installation -Db Name : ebdb ;

     -User: admin ;